Neetagrg/document-qa-system/README.md

-This is my first AI project, built as a learning experience from scratch.
+This is my AI project, built as a learning experience from scratch.
 The goal of this project is simple:

 > Upload a PDF → Ask questions → Get accurate answers from the document

 This project is designed and documented **for beginners**, especially for someone who is **not an AI engineer** and is learning concepts like embeddings, chunking, retrieval, tokens, and context windows for the first time.

-## 🚀 What This Project Does
+## What This Project Does

 - Users upload a **PDF document**
 - The system **reads and splits (chunks)** the document